 The type of name you choose can have a strong impact on how your blog performs.

-So, let’s get a quick view about these:
+So, let’s get a quick view of these:

-The search phrases or queries that people type on Google to search about something are known as keywords.
+The search phrases or queries that people type on Google to search for something are known as keywords.

 And with keyword-based domain names, you try to have your main keyword (the phrase you want to rank for in Google whenever anyone searches for it) as your blog or domain name.

-For example, if you want to start a blog on paleo diet (which means you want to get visitors/readers whenever anyone searches for “paleo diet” or related terms) then you can choose the blog name, PaleoDiet.com.
+For example, if you want to start a blog on the paleo diet (which means you want to get visitors/readers whenever anyone searches for “paleo diet” or related terms) then you can choose the blog name, PaleoDiet.com.

-Now, you know this blog name will not be free to register (unless you choose to get it along with hosting service like Bluehost).
+Now, you know this blog name will not be free to register (unless you choose to get it along with a hosting service like Bluehost).

 This brings us to our next point…